 Our school band has a tradition going back over 40 years when it was set up by Seán McDermott and Michael Collins.
 Initially it was all boys as we were the “Ennis Boys’ National School” back then.
-Now the band is run by Ms. Fíona de Buitléir and Mr. Gary Walsh and is a lovely mix of girls and boys.
+The band was ran by Ms. Fíona de Buitléir up until her retirement in October 2020.
+Now it is run by Mr. Gary Walsh and Mr. Keith O’Loughlin.
+There is a lovely mix of girls and boys.

 Pupils from 3rd to 6th class may apply to join the band.
-Some fine young musicians auditioned for the band this year (September 2017) and our first band practice of the year was held with a 60-strong cohort of musicians.
+Some fine young musicians auditioned for the band every year and there are regular band practices held with a 60-strong cohort of musicians.

 Our instruments include violins/fiddles, concertinas, tin whistles, accordians, flutes, ukulele, guitars, bodhran, djembes and drums.
 We play a wide repertoire of music from trad tunes to popular songs to movie themes.